yalla-coop/universal-credit-support/README.md

 ```

 ### Contributing to this codebase
-If you are interested in contributing to the codebase please reach out to ucdigital@hyde-housing.co.uk
+If you are interested in contributing to the codebase please reach out to coldigital@hyde-housing.co.uk